 3. What are the Potential Benefits of Delayed Cord Clamping?

 If your baby is born tinier than average babies and has a small birth weight, delayed cord clamping can benefit such conditions.
-It can provide a top-up of nutrients, minerals, and blood to your baby, which is enough to boost baby’s current and long-term health.
+It can provide a top-up of nutrients, minerals, and blood to your baby, it is enough to boost the baby’s current and long-term health.

 Delayed cord clamping provides an influx of iron-rich blood cells until the cord is pulsating.
 Some researchers even declare that the stem cells received during delayed cord clamping are essential to repair damaged cells.